-When you invest in a mutual fund, you’re buying shares of it based on the value of the fund’s assets at that time (its Net Asset Value, or NAV).
-The NAV of a fund can move up or down daily depending on how the individual stocks, bonds or other securities in the fund are performing in the market.
+When you invest in a mutual fund, you’re buying shares of it based on the value of the fund’s assets at that time (its net asset value, or NAV).
+The fund’s NAV can move up or down daily depending on how the individual stocks, bonds or other securities in the fund are performing in the market.
 Knowing the mix of a fund’s assets helps determine how much market movement may impact the fund’s daily NAV.

 Mutual funds are one of many investments you may choose.
-So, how do they compare to some other popular options?
+So, how do they compare to some other popular investment options?

-These accounts are a vital part of day-to-day finances, but may offer a lower return when compared to mutual funds.
+These accounts are a vital part of day-to-day finances but may offer a lower return when compared to mutual funds.
 However, these accounts are typically insured by either the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA).
-Mutual funds are NOT insured.
+Mutual funds are not insured.

 Ultimately, choosing a mutual fund depends on your stage in life, financial goals and the level of risk you’re willing to take on in exchange for potential return.
-Our investment team brings deep expertise and proprietary research to actively managing each fund.
+Thrivent’s investment team brings deep expertise and proprietary research to actively managing each fund.
 When you choose to invest with Thrivent Mutual Funds, you’ll benefit from the expertise of our investment professionals and the convenience and choices we provide to make investing easier.

 New accounts with a minimum investment amount of $50 are offered through the Thrivent Mutual Funds "automatic purchase plan."
 Otherwise, the minimum initial investment requirement is $2,000 for non-retirement accounts and $1,000 for IRA or tax-deferred accounts, minimum subsequent investment requirement is $50 for all account types.
 Account minimums for other options vary.